digital-values/cybersaloon.io/content/posts/loadrr/index.md

 ![Mock-kml-replaceME](mock-kml.png)

 You now have a hasty method of presenting pattern of life analysis, association matrices, and a decent-brief-able subject timeline.
 I hope this is somewhat useful to basic investigative work.
-This project is ongoing.
-I would love to hear your opinons: mysteriouslytrue@cybersaloon.io, also here is where you can find the actual repo: https://github.com/digital-values/loadrr
+This project is ongoing and I would love to hear your opinons here: mysteriouslytrue@cybersaloon.io, actual github repository:  https://github.com/digital-values/loadrr.
+Thanks for reading!

-This is the end of my presentation, thank you for reading